 Long before much of the rest of the country cared about where their meat, vegetables, or beer came from, there was Portland, Oregon.
 This city has long supported everything from global food carts to gourmet donut shops, but the food scene here has become much more than just a novelty and Portland is now one of the most interesting places in the country to eat.

 With so many options though, deciding where to pay up for a nice dinner or even grab a quick lunch can be quite the dilemma, even for longtime locals.
 So for our first Portland guide, we’ve compiled our favorite spots in all five quadrants, from where to go for a nice date on East Burnside to some of the best spots for pizza, pasta, and vegetarian food.
 We’ve only scratched the surface here, but this is a great start for the next time you’re in Portland.

 All restaurants featured on The Infatuation are selected by our editorial team.
-The Portland City Guide is presented by the Premier Rewards Gold Card from American Express.
-Click here to learn more about the benefits you get from paying with a Premier Rewards Gold Card while dining out.
+The Portland, OR City Guide is presented by the American Express ® Gold Card.
+Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.